raspberrypilearning/using-pip-on-windows/worksheet.md

     sudo pip3 install pygame
     ```

-    To convert this into a command you can use on Windows, just take the name of the library and type `pip install` in front of it:
+    This command won't work on Windows.
+To convert it into a command you can use, take the name of the library and type `pip install` in front of it:

     ```bash
     pip install pygame